 Description: AutoUpdate.exe is not essential for the Windows OS and causes relatively few problems.
 AutoUpdate.exe is located in a subfolder of "C:\Program Files"—e.g. C:\Program Files\autoupdate\.

 AutoUpdate.exe is not a Windows system file.
 The process starts upon Windows startup (see Registry key: MACHINE\User Shell Folders, MACHINE\Run, Run, DEFAULT\Runonce, RunOnce).
 The program is not visible.
-AutoUpdate.exe is able to monitor applications, record keyboard and mouse inputs, connect to the Internet and manipulate other programs.
-Therefore the technical security rating is 38% dangerous, however you should also read the user reviews.
+AutoUpdate.exe is able to monitor applications, connect to the Internet, record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 37% dangerous, however you should also read the user reviews.

 Recommended: Identify AutoUpdate.exe related errors

-If AutoUpdate.exe is located in a subfolder of the user's profile folder, the security rating is 47% dangerous.
-The file size is 339,968 bytes (60% of all occurrences) or 70,981 bytes.
+If AutoUpdate.exe is located in a subfolder of the user's profile folder, the security rating is 50% dangerous.
+The file size is 339,968 bytes (50% of all occurrences) or 70,981 bytes.
 There is no description of the program.
 The AutoUpdate.exe file is not a Windows system file.
-The program has no visible window.
 AutoUpdate.exe is able to record keyboard and mouse inputs.

 External information from Paul Collins: